audreysuit/Final-Project/README.md

 ![image](https://github.com/user-attachments/assets/1386f666-135a-4ec8-a411-12efd97bb55d)

 Assembly began with the wooden base described in the previous "Frame" section.
-We attached the linear rail to the wooden post and the frother to the linear rail using zip ties.
-Below the frother
+We attached the linear rail to the wooden post and the frother to the linear rail using zip ties (1).
+We elevated the cream tank and zip-tied the tubing to the post (2), pointing into the mixing cup.
+Below the tubing, we drilled a small block of wood to the post and zip tied a servo to the block (3).
+The servo is hot glued and zip tied to the mixing cup for ensured support.
+The analog reflectance sensor nested in the cupholder is seen in (4).
+The circuit is elevated and placed on the back of the board behind the post.

 # Design Decision Discussion